cpske/ISP/assignment/ku-polls/iteration1.md

 - "Iteration 1" task board in the "KU Polls" Project.
 All (or most) tasks should be "Done".

 ## References

+[Import and Export Data](https://cpske.github.io/ISP/django/data-import-export) in Django.
+How to save data from your database to a file, and load the data again later.
+This lets you recreate the database on another computer or switch to a different database (e.g. switch from SQLite to Postgresql).

 [Learn about Github Project Boards](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)